Cutting fluid: Rehbinder effect

 The Rehbinder effect is the reduction in strength of a material when a surfactant, available in cutting fluids, is applied.
 Cutting fluid coats the cutting surface and reduces its surface energy, effectively weakening the material.
 This decreases the force required to make cuts, the wear on tools, and the time required for machining processes.
 The Rehbinder effect is complicated, relying on the chemical properties and structures of both the cutting fluid and working material, and is therefore difficult for machinists to factor into the planning of machining processes.
 Experienced machinists may utilize "rules of thumb" or trial and error methods if they consider the effect at all.

 Extreme pressure additives

 Extreme pressure additives in cutting fluids create a barrier between the cutting tool and working material.
 This barrier prevents contact between the two.
-If the cutting tool and working material were to make contact, particles from the working material could be welded to the cutting tool. these added particles would decrease the accuracy of the tool and its cuts, increase the friction in cutting, and lower the quality of the surface finish.
+If the cutting tool and working material were to make contact, particles from the working material could be welded to the cutting tool.
+These added particles would decrease the accuracy of the tool and its cuts, increase the friction in cutting, and lower the quality of the surface finish.

 Delivery methods

+There are several different delivery methods of cutting fluids that are used in machine cutting, this includes: